UniversityOfNottingham/universityofnottingham.github.io/docs/guidelines/repository-creation.md

 Name the repo appropriately (TODO: Standards for Naming Repos).

-Check the box to add a README, and add a .gitignore (select Visual Studio from the dropdown).
+Check the box to add a README, and add a .gitignore (for Visual Studio projects, select Visual Studio from the dropdown).

 Click Create.